Introduction to Tourism

 Technical and vocational skills development through Open, Distance and Flexible Learning: a case of the Hospitality and Tourism sector in Namibia Amadhila, H N; Kavetuna, Joel (2013-11)The technical and vocational skills development in Namibia has seen a major shift in the past years with the establishment of the Industry Skills Committees’ under the Namibia Training Authority and lately the development ...

-Wightman, Paul (Commonwealth of Learning (COL), 2005)This course is a basic introduction to working with concrete and concrete blocks.
-It is intended for school leavers and community groups who have limited knowledge or experience of concrete work. // It helps students to: ...
+Wightman, Paul (Commonwealth of Learning (COL), 2005)This course is an introduction to the basic operator maintenance of small engines.
+It is intended for school leavers and community groups who have limited knowledge or experience working on small engines. // It helps ...